cadenhewlett/stat404/README.md

 # stat404 R Package

 Welcome to the `stat404` R package, designed for the UBC STAT 404 course on experimental design and statistical analysis.
-This package contains a set of functions tailored to help students and practitioners in the field of statistics with their coursework and analyses.
+This package contains a set of functions tailored to help students with their coursework and analyses.
+The aim of this supplementary module is to help students get a better understanding of the course material.
+Eventually, the goal is to add comparison tools so that students may test their own code against the Course Package Code in this repository.

 ## Course Sections
 - Section 1: 🚧 In Progress